-Soybean oil accounts for more than 90% of all the seed oil production in the United States.
+Soybean oil accounts for more than 90% of all seed oil production in the United States.
 Genetically modified soybean oil, made from seeds of GM soybean plants, was recently introduced into the food supply on the premise that it is healthier than conventional soybean oil.
 The dominant position of soybeans and their products is primarily associated with their high nutritional quality especially with respect to protein and amino acids.
 Soy is taken by mouth for high cholesterol, high blood pressure, and preventing diseases of the heart and blood vessels.
 It is also used for type 2-diabetes and kidney disease associated with diabetes during pregnancy, Alzheimer’s disease, asthma, as well as preventing weak bones (osteoporosis), preventing joint pain and stiffness in people with arthritis, and slowing the progression of kidney disease.
 Soy is also taken by mouth to prevent different kinds of cancer.
 Beneficial in improving memory and mental function, improving muscle strength, and treating muscle soreness caused by exercise.
 Soy is used as a milk substitute in infant feeding formulas, and as an alternative to cow’s milk.
 It is fed to infants who are unable to process the sugar galactose, who are lactose intolerant.
 Soy is applied to the skin to improve photo-aged skin or wrinkled skin.

-Soybean, (Glycine max), also called soja bean or soya bean, is a legume of the pea family (Fabaceae) and its edible seed.
-The soybean is the most important bean economically in the world, being a source of vegetable proteins for millions of people and main ingredient for hundreds of chemical products.
+Soybean, (Glycine max), also called soja bean or soya bean is a legume of the pea family (Fabaceae) and its edible seed.
+The soybean is the most important bean economically in the world, being a source of vegetable proteins for millions of people and the main ingredient for hundreds of chemical products.
 It accounts for 36.5 million tonnes of oil (FAO, 2009).
-There is an uncertainty about the origin of soybean plant, it is believed by many botanists that it was first cultivated in China, back in 7000 BCE and became popular in the last 200 years.
-Soybean came into realization in the U.S in 1804 and its value increased in South and Mid-West in the Mid-20th century (Wiersema J. H. & León B., 1999).
+There is uncertainty about the origin of the soybean plant, it is believed by many botanists that it was first cultivated in China, back in 7000 BCE and became popular in the last 200 years.
+Soybean came into realization in the U.S in 1804 and its value increased in the South and Mid-West in the Mid-20th century (Wiersema J. H. & León B., 1999).

 Nutritional Status of Soybean